Dutch Oven Daddy

 Why You Will Love This Pot Roast Recipe

-• Simple Meal.
-A basic meat and potatoes meal that’s big on flavor and so good.
-You don’t need much to make it and I’m always amazed how great it turns out.
+Simple Meal: A basic meat and potatoes meal that is big on flavor.
+You do not need much to make it, and I am always amazed at how great it turns out.

 Ingredients